-Har Amrit Singh Sandhu, Iestyn Barr, Etienne Berthier, Wilson Cheung, Luke Copland, Bethan Davies, Amaury Dehecq, Ankur Dixit, Tatiana Khromova, Russia, Peter Kirchner, Jack Kohler, Lukas Krieger, Rohit Kumar, India, Kirsty Langley, Emilio Mateo, Dan McGrath, Francisco Navarro, Ben Roberts-Pierel, Dirk Scherler, Christoph Schneider, Levan Tielidze, Hendrik Wulf
+Har Amrit Singh Sandhu, Iestyn Barr, Etienne Berthier, Wilson Cheung, Luke Copland, Bethan Davies, Amaury Dehecq, Ankur Dixit, Kaian Fernandes, Caitlyn Florentine, Romain Hugonnet, Sam Herreid, Eñaut Izagirre, Mylène Jacquemart, Tatiana Khromova, Russia, Peter Kirchner, Jack Kohler, Lukas Krieger, Will Kochtitzky, Rohit Kumar, Johannes Landmann, Kirsty Langley, Robert McNabb, Emilio Mateo, Dan McGrath, Francisco Navarro, Ben Roberts-Pierel, Dirk Scherler, Christoph Schneider, Levan Tielidze, Hendrik Wulf

 The Randolph Glacier Inventory (RGI) is a globally complete collection of digital glacier outlines, excluding the polar ice sheets.
 It was created with limited resources to meet the needs of the assessment reports of the Intergovernmental Panel on Climate Change (IPCC).
 It has become a pillar of glaciological research at global and regional scales, for estimates of recent and future glacier changes, glacier mass balance, and glacier contribution to sea-level rise.
 After its creation in 2012, the dataset’s further development has been coordinated by an earlier IACS Working Group.